DaryanaUr/DaryanaUr.github.io/README.md

 # Project Portfolio
 Hi!
 My name is ***Daryana Martínez-Uribe***, I'm a biomedical engineer who loves software development.
-You can find the first version of my Portfolio in this repository.
+You can find my Portfolio in this repository.
 ___________________________________________________________________________________________

 ### This project has the following sections:
 - 👩‍🔬About me
 - ⭐Skills
 - 💼Projects
+- 🔎Research & Collaborations
-- 🤝Collabs
+- 📜Courses & Certifications
 - 📫Contact

 ### Created with: